fcuny/jitterbug/README.md

     # install missing dependencies
     ./Build installdeps

+    # The dependencies of Jitterbug currently need some XML libs to be installed
+    # On Debian-like systems you can do
+    sudo apt-get install libxml2-dev libexpat-dev

-    # you can also use cpanm
+    # you can also use cpanm to install all Perl dependencies
     # cpanm --installdeps .

     # Look at config.yaml or example.yaml for how to configure your Jitterbug instance